 Here are the photo evidence

 I decided to put it on every day and see what would happen in a weak.
-Next day I added little more vinegar than the clay so my mixture was much smother and easier to apply.
+The next day I added a little more vinegar than the clay so my mixture was much smoother and easier to apply.
 There were also more of it so I put it on my arms as well.

-Cleaned it of, dried it off and repeated the steps next day.
-After 5 days I noticed huge improvement of my skin just look:
+Cleaned it off, dried it off, and repeated the steps the next day.
+After 5 days I noticed a huge improvement in my skin just look:

-By the 7 day of everyday usage the difference was very flattering.
+By the 7 days of everyday usage, the difference was very flattering.

 BUT!
-Even though this clay does miracle after continuous usage it started to dry my skin way too much.
+Even though this clay does miracles after continuous usage it started to dry my skin way too much.

 Label states 1lb should be enough for 10 masks but in reality, you can make much more of it.
 I’ve been using it for a month and a half now and I still have enough for like 3-4 masks.